With reference to CP4101 site and EE4001 portal

 Students should adopt this rule: “You have the obligation to make clear to the assessor which is your own work, and which is the work of others.
 Otherwise, your assessor is entitled to assume that everything being presented for assessment is being presented as entirely your own work.”

-Please refer to the guide by NUS Libraries and Registrar's Office page on Acceptance Record, in particular, the NUS Code of Student Conduct for more information and guidelines.
+Please refer to the guide by NUS Libraries and Office of the University Registrar's Office page on Acceptance Record, in particular, the NUS Code of Student Conduct for more information and guidelines.

 For the University’s policies relating to Intellectual Property, please refer to NUS Enterprise.